Cuesta College, San Luis Obispo, CA

 Identify the type of lens used for these optics.
 (Only correct responses shown.)

-State the units of optical power for lenses, and briefly describe the relationship between optical power P and focal length f.
+State the units of refractive power for lenses, and briefly describe the relationship between refractive power P and focal length f.

 Explain the difference between the two types of magnification, m and M.

 "Angular magnification M is a value that describes how much larger the angular size of an object appears to be through a magnifier compared to an unaided eye.
 Meanwhile the linear magnification m is the ratio of image length to object length measured."

 "m = linear magnification, while M = angular magnification which tells you how much larger the angular magnification is when looking at an object through a magnifier."

 A nominal, relaxed eye is set to focus on objects located at: